- img 3 loading...

 See sticky posts for any recent development updates.

 The magic behind CLARALUX lies in its scripting.
 CLARALUX was written to not have any performance impact on your game.
 All the heavy lifting is done at the time cells are loaded and prepared, then CLARALUX hands everything else over to the game, just like static objects in a plugin.
-And once a cell is unloaded it clear up after itself.
+And once a cell is unloaded it clears up after itself.

-This was done in a way that no Papyrus ticks for other important base game functions like NPC AI or lip syncing when you talk to NPCs are affected.
+This was done in a way that no Papyrus ticks for other important base game functions like NPC AI or lip syncing when you talk to NPCs are effected.
 There might be delays in lights spawning in very busy cells, but then the game engine itself decided that other things have priority over the lights.

-In addition we only about 100 properties/variables max with 10 master scripts at moment to achieve everything.
+In addition we only use about 100 properties/variables with 10 master scripts at moment to achieve everything.
 Therefore CLARALUX will not put a burden on the 65535 limit of variables inside save games and break your game.